prior-technology/TransformerAlgebra/doc/contribution.md

 ## Example 3: Comparing Tokens

-The same residual can be attributed to different target tokens:
+The same residual can show different contribution patterns for different target tokens:

 ```
 T(" is") ▷ ' Dublin' { embed: 12%, Δx^7: 42%, ... }